-Someone has an insurable interest in another person when the death of that person would cause some form of loss in their lives - including financial or emotional suffering.
+Someone has an insurable interest in another person when the death of that person would cause some form of loss in their lives lives, typically financial.
 For example, a spouse who loses their husband or wife.

 It’s the fundamental element of any life insurance.
 Without it, a life insurance policy becomes invalid.
 Insurable interest is usually evaluated by the insurance provider during both the policy application and before the death benefit payment.